Alfred Gwynne Vanderbilt: RMS Lusitania

-There has been some historical confusion as to which member of the Vanderbilt family was booked on the Titanic in 1912 and recent studies have determined that his uncle George Washington Vanderbilt II was actually booked to travel on the Titanic along with his wife Edith and daughter Cornelia, not Alfred Vanderbilt.

 Legacy

 A memorial was erected on the A24 London to Worthing Road in Holmwood, just south of Dorking.
 The inscription reads, "In Memory of Alfred Gwynne Vanderbilt, a gallant gentleman and a fine sportsman who perished in the Lusitania May 7th 1915.
 This stone is erected on his favorite road by a few of his British coaching friends and admirers".

 A memorial fountain to Vanderbilt is in Vanderbilt Park on Broadway in Newport, Rhode Island, where many members of the Vanderbilt family spent their summers.
 The memorial reads: "To the Memory of Alfred Gwynne Vanderbilt, who perished on the S.S.
 Lusitania in the Thirty-eighth year of his age May 7, 1915.
 Erected by fifty of his friends."